Indygreg317/deterministic-knowledge-blocks/use-cases/quantum/README.md

 # Quantum Use Case

-This shows how probabilistic outputs can be turned into structured, deterministic decisions using Knowledge Blocks.

-# Quantum Use Case

 ## Purpose

 This use case demonstrates how Knowledge Blocks can be used to evaluate probabilistic quantum outputs and produce deterministic, auditable decision outcomes.